 Cercis canadensis var. texensis 'Oklahoma'

-|Average Size at Maturity||Moderate growing; reaches 15 ft. tall and wide.|
+|Mature Size||Moderate growing; reaches 15 ft. tall and wide.|

-|Flower Attribute||Showy Flowers|
+|Flower Attributes||Showy Flowers|

 |Companion Plants||Dogwood (Cornus); Wisteria (Wisteria); Oregon Grape Holly (Mahonia); Magnolia (Magnolia); Oak Leaf Hydrangea (Hydrangea)|

 |Care||Prefers deep, slightly alkaline, moist, well-drained sandy loams.
 Benefits from light shade in hotter regions.
 Water deeply and regularly during the first growing season to establish an extensive root system.
 Apply a general purpose fertilizer before new growth emerges in late winter to early spring.|

 This Plant's Growing Zones: 6-9